Rimini Emilia Romagna And San Marino, Italy Travel Guide

 Many local schools or agriturismos have hands-on cooking classes.
 Learn to make fresh pasta (tagliatelle, ravioli), piadina, or other regional specialties.

 Join guided food tours in Rimini or Bologna.
-These commonly contain visits to local markets, tastings of local products, and sampling various dishes at different eateries.
+These often include visits to local markets, tastings of the area's products, and sampling various dishes at different eateries.

 Explore the Rimini hinterland or travel further into Emilia-Romagna to visit agriturismos (farm stays/restaurants) that produce their own food.

 Italians often linger over meals; dining is a social activity.
-Do not rush.
+Take your time.
 Wait for the bill.

 Enjoy the leisurely pace.